 Once children have learned the first stage of letters (recognise, sound, write and use) and the heart words they will apply what they know by reading structured books that contain a combination of heart words and decodable words.
 They will also use these words to write phrases and sentences.
 This will form part of the classroom programme.

-Children will now learn to read and write words containing these sounds and move from decoding and encoding cvc words to ccvc words e.g. swam, sped clip crop slug and cvcc words e.g. camp, best, risk, soft, jump and ccvcc words stand, crept, drift, frost, trust.
+Children will then learn to read and write words containing these sounds and move from decoding and encoding cvc words to ccvc words e.g. swam, sped clip crop slug and cvcc words e.g. camp, best, risk, soft, jump and ccvcc words stand, crept, drift, frost, trust.
 They will learn about word endings e.g ed, ing, er.

 Again children will apply what they have learned by reading structured books that contain heart words or words they can get to by decoding and writing more detailed sentences.
 This will again form part of the classroom programme.